HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 For 0.1% of both mobile and desktop requests tested, we received an error code in the 5xx range.
 While these error codes represent a tiny percentage, it's worth noting that for Google this would mean the search engine would consider the whole site blocked from crawling for 30 days.
 After 30 days, the search engine would revert to using a previously fetched version of the file.
 If a prior cached version isn't available, it is assumed the search engine crawled all of the content hosted on the site.

-The nominal error rate suggests that simple text files in most cases -- or handled automatically by many popular CMS systems that provide a `robots.txt` directive -- are not a large challenge.
+The nominal error rate suggests that simple text files in most cases—or handled automatically by many popular CMS systems that provide a `robots.txt` directive—are not a large challenge.

 ***Note***: The above data does not indicate whether the `robots.txt` files returning a 200 status code are beneficial for a site or if they allow or block aspects that they should not.